sait-wbdv/course-outlines/cpnt265/README.md

 ## 13. Develop methods to demonstrate websites and code examples.
 - Demonstrate the concepts learned throughout the program in a portfolio site.
-- Create a Git site to demonstrate code examples.
+- Create a site to demonstrate code examples.
 - Use the portfolio site as a tool to promote skills learned to potential employers or clients.
 - Present the portfolio site and code examples in a professional manner.